Bill C-30: Protecting Children from Internet Predators Act: Vic Toews controversy

+In protest against Toews, the hacktivist collective Anonymous targeted him, revealing that he was having an affair, to highlight the dangers of anyone having warrantless access to Canadians' digital lives.
+Anonymous released the name of Vic Toews' mistress in a release on YouTube.
+The hacktivist collective declared, "Anonymous will not allow a politician who allows his citizens no secrets to have any secrets of his own" on a video uploaded to YouTube.
+The Anonymous group stated that it would be launching "Operation White North", and threatened to reveal further details from Toews's private life if the bill were not withdrawn.
+Bill C-30 was also one of the targets of the new initiative by Anonymous called "Operation Kill Billz".

+The Royal Canadian Mounted Police stated that Toews had referred them to online threats from Anonymous, and that they were "pondering" an investigation.

-Progression of bill
+Withdrawal of bill

-As a result of the opposition to the bill, the government referred it back to the House Standing Committee on Justice and Human Rights for possible amendment before introducing it for Second Reading.
+As a result of the opposition to the bill, the government referred it to the House Standing Committee on Justice and Human Rights for possible amendment before introducing it for second reading.
 The bill was quietly shelved during the summer of 2012.
 Citing public opposition, the government announced in February 2013 that the legislation had been withdrawn.
-Nicholson stated that the government had "listened to the concerns of Canadians who have been very clear on this and responding to that".
-He added, “We will not be proceeding with Bill C-30.
-And any attempts to modernize the criminal code will not contain …warrantless mandatory disclosure of basic subscriber information or the requirement for telecommunications service providers to build intercept capability within their systems.”
-Bill C-55, which was originally part of the original Internet surveillance legislation, is all that remains of the contentious Bill C-30.
-Bill C-55 is needed to bring Canada’s emergency wiretapping powers into conformity with a 2012 Supreme Court decision that struck down a 20-year-old law on the grounds that it did not require police to inform those who had been wiretapped after the fact or provide for any other oversight of the police power.
-Thus on account of this bill, any persons subject to government surveillance or wiretapping in Canada must legally be informed of the surveillance after the fact.
+Justice Minister Nicholson stated that the government had "listened to the concerns of Canadians who have been very clear on this and responding to that".
+He added, "We will not be proceeding with Bill C-30.
+And any attempts to modernize the criminal code will not contain …warrantless mandatory disclosure of basic subscriber information or the requirement for telecommunications service providers to build intercept capability within their systems."

+Instead, in February 2013 the government introduced Bill C-55, a more limited bill which contained certain provisions which had been part of Bill C-30.
+The purpose of Bill C-55 was to bring Canada’s emergency wiretapping powers into conformity with a 2012 Supreme Court decision, R v Tee.
+In the decision, the Supreme Court held that the existing wiretap law was unconstitutional because it did not require police to inform those who had been wiretapped after the fact, nor provide for any other oversight of the police power.
+Bill C-55 provided that any persons subject to government surveillance or wiretapping in Canada must be informed of the surveillance after the fact.
+That bill received royal assent on March 27, 2013.

+Later in 2013, the government introduced another bill dealing with access to electronic data.
+That bill, Bill C-13, did not include the provisions from Bill C-30 which had attracted the most criticism: the power for authorities to intercept data carried by telecommunications service providers, and to make warrantless requests for subscriber information from service providers.
+Bill C-13 passed in December 2014, under the name Protecting Canadians from Online Crime Act.